-In accordance with Spanish doctrine and case law, there are three large groups of defects that products may suffer from: i) manufacturing defects; ii) design defects; and iii) information defects.
+In accordance with Spanish doctrine and case law, there are three large groups of defects that products may have: i) manufacturing defects; ii) design defects; and iii) information defects.

-The absence of the necessary warnings or instructions for use, or the inappropriateness of such information, may give rise to an information defect.
-Therefore, when the information that accompanies a product is inappropriate or insufficient, then such product may be considered to be defective and may give rise to liability in the event that the product causes damages.
+The absence of necessary warnings or instructions for use, or the inappropriateness of such information, may give rise to an information defect.
+Therefore, when the information that accompanies a product is inappropriate or insufficient, such product may be defective and may give rise to liability in the event that the product causes damage.